UncleDapo/Cybersecurity-Labs-Portfolio/Azure Identity & Access with Microsoft Entra ID/README.md

-🧪 Zero Trust IAM Lab Guide — Microsoft Entra ID (Azure AD) --
+🧪 Zero Trust IAM  — Microsoft Entra ID (Azure AD)
+--
 Objective:
 The objective of this project is to build a functional Zero Trust Identity & Access Management lab using Microsoft Entra ID to practice MFA enforcement, Conditional Access design, break-glass accounts,